ucdavisdatalab/workshop_research_computing/chapters/installing-software/a_configuring-the-shell.md

 * Create and modify environment variables
 :::

-This chapter will show you how to make your computer a comfortable place to work.
-You'll learn how to edit configuration files, particularly for the Bash shell.

 After installing software in your computing environment, you'll likely want to configure it.
 Many software, especially command-line software, read settings from a **configuration file** when they run.
 By editing configuration files, you can customize your computing environment to make it do what you want and make it more comfortable to use.
+In this unit, you'll learn how to edit configuration files, particularly for the Bash shell.

 (bash)=